digiblurDIY/Website/docs/devices/switches/milfra-mfa05_cloudfree-swm1-single-relay.md

 ### Milfra MFA05

-You'll need a [USB TTL adapter](https://amzn.to/3tIybRd) and here is the wiring diagram:
+You'll need a [USB TTL adapter](https://amzn.to/3tIybRd) and here is the wiring diagram.
+Verify your USB TTL adapter jumper is on 3v3(if equipped) and you use the 3V3 pin.
+DO NOT USE THE 5V for flashing.

 ![alt text](/img/devices/cloudfree_milfra_flashing_pinout.webp "Milfra MFA05 Inside Flashing Pinout")